 Forbidden Island (1304 Lincoln Ave., Alameda)

 For all-out kitsch, Forbidden Island is one of the best.
-A variety of bands, DJs, and unique entertainers make it easy to pass hours sipping traditional exotic cocktails or the bar’s new takes on old flavor combinations.
+A variety of bands, DJs, and unique entertainers make it easy to pass hours sipping traditional exotic cocktails or the bar’s new takes on old flavor combinations in their tiki garden.
 Forbidden Island hosts luaus or movie nights to make the escape from reality complete.

 You can expect plenty of Hawaiian-print shirts, and your drinks come in tiki-themed mugs.
 For a small extra charge, you can take one (or more) home for hosting your own tiki-themed events.
 Keep an eye on the skull rating for each drink you order; it's related to the amount of alcohol.
 As you can imagine, five-skull drinks pack quite a wallop.